waldo3000/NMS-Glyph-Decoder/README.md

 To create a screenshot that contains the glyphs, open Photo Mode in NMS to enable the glyphs on the screen, then press the Steam "Screenshot Shortcut Key" (F12 by default) to make the screenshot.
 Immediately, the clipboard contents will reflect the coordinates in the on-screen glyphs.

-You can add "-portal" to the command line to show/copy the coordinates in portal coordinate format.
+You can add "-portal" to the end of the command line to show/copy the coordinates in portal coordinate format.
 After pasting the portal code to a program such as Excel, you can reformat that cell using the NMS Glyph font from https://www.reddit.com/r/NoMansSkyTheGame/comments/97w347/download_nmsglyphs_fonts_for_your_banners/ to see the glyphs as symbols rather than as hex codes.

+### Tips
 Darker backgrounds in the lower left portion of the screen work best.
 Both JPEG and PNG files work, but PNG works better due to not being compressed (check "Save an uncompressed copy" in the Steam settings).

+You could put an alias for your batch file in the Windows Startup folder if you want Glypher to run each time at startup.

 This version of Glypher only knows about 1920 x 1080 (FHD) images, but I can add other resolutions if there is a demand for that.